 - Put the olive oil (and if using butter) into a large, heavy skillet over medium heat.

 - Season the chicken thighs with salt and pepper and add them to the skillet, skin side down and cover.

 - Cook them like this, without moving them, until the fat has rendered out and the skin is deep golden brown and crisp, 15 minutes or so.

 - Reduce the heat to medium-low if the skin begins to burn before it gets brown.

 - Turn the thighs over and stir in the chopped lemon rind.
 Cover, so the pan acts like an oven.

 - Continue cooking thighs until the meat closest to the bone is cooked through, about 8-10 minutes more.
 (Internal Temp should be 165)

-- Serve the thighs with the lemon pan sauce.
+- Serve the pan fried chicken thighs with the lemon pan sauce.
 The chopped lemon rinds are completely edible.

 If you liked this recipe, try our Broiled Chicken Thighs in 15 minutes .